jyhi/www/blog.md

 permalink: blog/index.html
 ---

-Blog posts are categorised in the following classes:
+Blog posts are classified in the following categories:

-- blog: Original blog articles.
+- blog: original blog posts.

 Under the above categories, language tags are appended:

-- en: Blog posts in English.
+- en: blog posts in English.
-- cn: Blog posts in (Simplified) Chinese.
+- cn: blog posts in Chinese (Simplified).

 There is currently no category-specific list.